Adharsh-Thayyil/Food-Delivery-using-MERN/README.md

 Open Integrated Terminal- Right Click on Sidebar > Select “Open In Integrated Terminal” Type “npm install” and press Enter and Wait for Installation to be completed (requires Internet) Setup The MongoDB
 a.
-Open this link- https://www.mongodb.com/cloud/atlas/register
+Open this link- https://www.mongodb.com/cloud/atlas/register <br>
 b.
 After that Sign Up on the website.
 c.
 Click on New Project Option
 d.
 After Creating Project go to Database Section & Build a database